top of page

 Previous career

-He covered humanitarian crises and conflict in the Horn of Africa and Central Africa (and Angola).
-The years of this post-Cold War period were years of living dangerously.
 In early May 1994, he drove a car into Rwanda with three colleagues, from Bujumbura to Kigali, through some 50 Impuzamugambi and Interahamwe roadblocks.
 It was in Kigali that the four of them learned, by extrapolating the figures for those killed in Kigali to other sites in Rwanda, that around half a million people had been killed in just four weeks.

 His interest in humanitarian law extends to his interest in protecting journalists working in places where the nature of their work puts them at great personal risk.
 There was a brutal reminder of the risks they face, on 12 July 1993 in the Somali capital, Mogadishu.
 Four of his colleagues were murdered when an infuriated crowd turned on them following a deliberate attack by UNOSOM 2 forces against a building whose occupants were never given the chance to surrender – a UNOSOM attack characterised by Keith Richburg of The Washington Post as “the UN’s first officially authorized assassination”.
 A few months after the genocide in Rwanda, he experienced a dangerous near-miss himself – a tank shell exploding above his head and sending sharp splinters through his back and leg.